cee-elle/just-the-docs/README.md

 ## Additional Features

 This guide integrates images with highlights to help guide the reader through each step.
-The screenshots were taken the guide was written, going through each section step by step in the application.
+The screenshots were taken as the guide was written, going through each section step by step in the application.
+This provided insight on how the reader would use the guide and the steps they should take.

 ## Collaborations